 You can change names on the booking up to four hours before the scheduled departure time of your flight.
 You can do this through the ‘My bookings’ section of our website, by calling a reservation centre or at the airport ticket desk.
 Name changes must be made to all the flights in your booking.

 Name-change fees are charged per passenger/per booking, please see our table of fees for details.

 13.5 Correcting mistakes

-After this grace period, you can correct spelling mistakes of up to 3 characters per name free of charge through the My Booking section up to 48 hours before scheduled departure.
-If you are unable to make the changes online, please contact our call centre up to 2 hours before scheduled departure or go to our ticket desk at the airport.
+You can swap your first name and last name within 48 hours after making your booking.
+You can correct spelling mistakes of up to 3 characters per name free of charge through the My Booking section up to 48 hours before scheduled departure.
+Corrections can be made only once per passengers on a booking.
 We will not charge you for these corrections, as long as we reasonably believe you are correcting a mistake and not trying to change the booking to someone else.
-Corrections can be made only once per booking.

 You can get Priority boarding from €6/£6 to €35.99/£35.99 per passenger on each one-way flight (outbound and return).
 Priority boarding allows you to board the plane first.
 It also allows you to take a large item of carry-on baggage (weighing up to 10kg with maximum dimensions of 55cm x 40cm x 20cm) on the plane, unless we have good reason to place the large item of baggage in the hold.
 In this case, take any valuables out of the baggage.

 Boarding starts 30 minutes before the flight departs.